18goldr/welford-remove/README.md

 * [Wikipedia:Welford Online Algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Online_algorithm)
 * [Wikipedia:Welford Parallel Algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Parallel_algorithm)

 Welford's method is more numerically stable than the standard method.
-The theoritical background of Welford's method is mentioned in detail on the following blog articles.
+The theoretical background of Welford's method is mentioned in detail on the following blog articles.
 Please refer them if you are interested in.

 * http://www.johndcook.com/blog/standard_deviation
 * https://jonisalonen.com/2013/deriving-welfords-method-for-computing-variance/